 Her time at the school paid off.
 Gwendoline Christie spent much of her early career on stage, appearing in Shakespeare’s Cymbeline as the Queen, Lucifer in Marlowe’s Doctor Faustus, and Mag Wildwood in Breakfast at Tiffany’s.
 These roles would eventually get her roles on the big screen.

 Gwendoline Christie was able to take her own personal experiences and give them all to her Game of Thrones character.
 She completely changed her physical appearance (“I was even developing a bust”) to get the role.
-She quit drinking, she started working out, doing yoga, eventually losing a stone (14 lbs) in weight.
+She quit drinking, started working out and doing yoga, and eventually lost a stone (14 lbs) in weight.

 Gwendoline Christie pulled it off.
 And then some.
-Her character as Brienne is one of the more popular to come from a show which has produced many popular characters.
+Her character as Brienne is one of the more popular to come from a show which has produced many fan-favorite characters.

-For Gwendoline Christie she simply loved the storytelling aspect of the series, especially the violence and sex.
+Simply put, Gwendoline Christie loved the storytelling aspect of the series, including the violence and sex.
 “It’s got so many elements that I love; not just the violence and sex.
 It’s a brilliant political thriller.
 It’s full of really extraordinary characters in situations where the stakes are very high, and they’re desperate to achieve what they want by whatever means possible.
 Plus I just love the blood and guts of it.”

-Game of Thrones is not the only big franchise Gwendoline Christie has been involved with.
+It’s not just Game of Thrones for Gwendoline Christie on the big franchise resume.
 She can list The Hunger Games as another.
-She got a role in The Hunger Games: Mockingjay – Part 2 as Commander Lyme and then also grabbed another role in a high-profile franchise, Star Wars.
+She was in The Hunger Games: Mockingjay – Part 2 as Commander Lyme and then also grabbed another role in a high-profile franchise, Star Wars.